Get in Vehicle 19 to go for a Drive with The Driver in today’s roundup, featuring:

 It can’t satisfy as a dumb action flick either.
 I presume it was a low-budget production with ambitions beyond its scale in the chase scenes.
 Understandably, the trailer foregrounds these to help sell the movie.
 Unfortunately for the film, it’s a bit of a bait-and-switch: the clips in the trailer are near-as-dammit the entirety of the film’s action.
 These sequences are few, far between, short, and, even then, poorly staged.
 The problem isn’t that they’re all limited to only being seen from within the car (the opening sequence of The Driver does exactly that to marvellous effect, for example), it’s that they lack both adrenaline and plausibility.
 For example, at one point Michael manages to make the chasing car flip over, but I watched that bit three times to try to decipher it and I still have absolutely no idea how he’s supposed to have done it.
 Oh, and then the car explodes.
 And Michael and his passenger seem to react like “oh, that’s that then” and just drive on.

 They’ve got the right idea, though: if you’re thinking of watching Vehicle 19, no, just drive on.
 Or just put Drive on — it’s a totally different movie, but at least it’s a good one.

-New Moon featured on my list of The Five Worst Films I Saw in 2016, which can be read in full here.
+Vehicle 19 featured on my list of The Five Worst Films I Saw For the First Time in 2017, which can be read in full here.